-This weekend we went to Malinska to check out one of the places that have a couple vegan options.
-Mainly we were excited to check out the beaches, nice promenades and enjoy the lovely spring weather.
-And as always, we were on a lookout for great coffee with vegan beverages.
+This weekend we went to Malinska to check out one of the places that have a few vegan options.
+Mainly we were excited to check out the beaches, nice promenade and enjoy the lovely spring weather.
+And as always, we were on the lookout for great coffee with vegan beverages.
 When I say we, I mean my lovely fiancee and myself.
 So before starting, I’ll give a short intro on the island Krk.
 Krk is one of the largest Croatian islands and is well connected to the mainland with a long bridge.
-The toll is still being charged (35 HRK – local currency, or little under €5 or almost $6).
+The toll is still no longer being charged (before 2021 it was 35 HRK – local currency, or little under €5 or almost $6).
 Krk is beautiful and has many lovely beaches (all types), some even rank among top Croatian beaches (beach in Baska), but I’ll stick to Malinska at this post.
-That’s the small cute town we visited today, plenty of photos and videos below.
+That’s the small cute town we visited today, with plenty of photos and videos below.

 Two vegans went to Malinska (not a start of a joke)

 From island Krk, you can easily reach neighboring islands Cres, Losinj, and Rab (all beautiful and unique with wonderful nature) through the ferry port Valbiska.
 Valbiska is just a 15-minute drive from Malinska.
 Although this might take a little longer if you arrive here at the peak of the season (that’s summer, June-September).
 This is also one of the reasons why we decided to visit this place off-season.
 When we came here, it was April, 21st clear skies, very sunny with 26’C (79′ Fahrenheit).
 Perfect for sunbathing with low UV radiation, but the sea was still rather cold and not really suitable for swimming.
 Sea temperature around 2 PM was at 15’C (59′ Fahrenheit).